pohlm01/master-thesis/3_mtc.typ

 @tab:x509_size contains one optimistic and one conservative but realistic estimate for each, a @pq and non @pq secure setup.
 Additionally, it contains one setup for @kemtls.
-The optimistic estimate assumes the usage of 256-bit ECDSA signatures and keys across the whole chain.
+The optimistic estimate assumes the usage of 256-bit @ecdsa signatures and keys across the whole chain.
-About 24~% of all currently active certificates are issued for a ECDSA key, with about 53~% using a 384-bit and 47~% using a 256-bit key length.
+About 24~% of all currently active certificates are issued for an @ecdsa key, with about 53~% using a 384-bit and 47~% using a 256-bit key length.
 The remaining 76~% of all current EE certificates use an RSA algorithm. @merkle_town For the root @ca:pl stored in the Firefox root program, the numbers are a bit different.
-44~% (78) use a 4096-bit RSA key, 26~% (46) use a 2048-bit RSA key, 27~% use a 384-bit ECDSA key and only 2~% (4) use a 256-bit ECDSA key @firefox_root_store.
+44~% (78) use a 4096-bit RSA key, 26~% (46) use a 2048-bit RSA key, 27~% use a 384-bit @ecdsa key and only 2~% (4) use a 256-bit @ecdsa key @firefox_root_store.
 Without telemetry data from browsers, it is unfortunately very hard to judge which are the most common combinations just from the percentage of certificates issued and the configuration of root @ca:pl, as there is a big imbalance on which @ca:pl and certificates are heavily used and which are not.
 We tried to get an impression by manually checking the certificate chains for the top 10 domains according to Cloudflare Radar @cloudflare_radar_domains.
 The results in @tab:top_10_signatures show that the landscape of used signatures is diverse.